Emergency at Ben Gurion? Clear, fast guidance even late at night. Go to emergency page

 • Keep documents and a brief record of what was said.

-• Stay calm and consistent; avoid new or conflicting facts.
+• Stay composed and consistent; avoid new or conflicting facts.

 • Seek professional guidance when possible.